-KBIC’s PMDA Strategic Consultation Cooperation Center was established in October 2013 as a base for regulatory affairs consultation in KBIC.
-On the third Wednesday of each month (in principle), the staff from Japan’s Pharmaceutical and Medical Devices Agency (PMDA) offers on-site, comprehensive consultation on regulatory science (RS).
-The PMDA is the agency responsible for ensuring the safety, efficacy and quality of pharmaceuticals and medical devices in Japan.
+The Pharmaceuticals and Medical Devices Agency (PMDA) is the agency responsible for ensuring the safety, efficacy and quality of pharmaceuticals and medical devices in Japan.
+KBIC's PMDA Strategic Consultation Cooperation Center was established in October 2013 as a base for regulatory affairs consultation in KBIC.
+On the third Wednesday of each month (in principle), the staff from PMDA offers on-site, comprehensive consultation on regulatory science (RS).

 Coordinators from our Center for Cluster Development and Coordination can provide language support in English before, during, or after the consultation.
 This is a complimentary service provided to our KBIC members.

 Click here for more information about the PMDA.» PMDA

 If you would like more information about this service, please click here and fill out the form.
 We will get back to you shortly.» contact

 KBIC’s international collaboration and development is facilitated by FBRI through a series of ongoing projects and partnerships with overseas bioclusters to create new innovation and synergies and generate both inbound and outbound business opportunities.

 With the paradigm shift in the healthcare sector to cross-border and cross-disciplinary synergies, strengthening cooperation with overseas biocluster partners and enhancing its international presence and network is of paramount importance to KBIC going forward.

 KBIC currently has international collaborative projects and projects with: